zgsm-ai/costrict/zgsm/docs/guide/en-US/installation/README.md

 Password: 123

-You can now start experiencing Zhuge Shenma.
+You can now start experiencing Shenma.